 In most cases, you will not need to give your surgeon a GP referral if you are looking to have cosmetic treatment.
 If you do decide to go ahead with surgery, your surgeon may ask your permission to contact your GP.
 This would be to gain access to your medical records so they can best handle your care.

-What effect has weight gain or loss after a breast enlargement?
+What effect has weight gain or loss after a fat transfer breast enlargement?

 Significant weight gain or loss may affect the appearance of your breasts in general.
 Sometimes the new fat in your breasts can still behave as it would have from its original site.
 In other words, if it would lose volume with weight loss when it was in the abdomen it will still lose volume when it is in the breasts.